 - We offer the Energy Safety Canada Confined Space Entry / Monitor course

 - Valid 3 years

-- Complies with OSSA and Workplace Health & Safety Standards
+- Complies Workplace Health & Safety Standards

 - Regional Code of Practice Requirements

 - What a Confined Space and Restricted Space is